 David is the author, co-author or editor of 30 books, and more than 220 articles and book chapters.
 His work has been translated into 15 languages.
 His key publications include Children Talking Television (1993), After the Death of Childhood (2000), Media Education: Literacy, Learning and Modern Culture (2003), Beyond Technology: Children’s Learning in the Age of Digital Culture (2007) and The Material Child: Growing Up in Consumer Culture (2011).
 His most recent academic books are The Civic Web: Young People, the Internet and Civic Participation (2013) and Youth Cultures in the Age of Global Media (2014).
 He has also written novels, including On the Cusp (2015), a comic tale about ‘regeneration’ in contemporary London.

 Much of his current research and writing focuses on historical dimensions of children, youth and media: his collection of essays, Growing Up Modern: Childhood, Youth and Popular Culture Since 1945, is available on this site.
-In 2019, he will take up a Leverhulme Trust Emeritus Fellowship, working on historical aspects of children’s media in the United States.
-He is also currently writing a ‘manifesto’ for media education, to be published by Polity Press in 2019.
+Related to this, he is currently working on a Leverhulme Trust Emeritus Fellowship, working on historical aspects of children’s media in the United States.
+His most recent book, The Media Education Manifesto, was published by Polity Press in 2019: details can be found here.